SigmaMonstR/data-science/README.md

 - Suitable practices and etiquette such as the [Google Code Style Guide](https://google.github.io/styleguide/Rguide.xml).
 - Writing functions that make sense and are reliable

-__Homework #2__
+__Homework #2 assigned, due by 2/5__

 - Writing functions
 - Batch Extraction of Census Housing Permits data

-## Lecture 4: Exploratory Data Analysis (EDA)
+## Lecture 4: Exploratory Data Analysis (EDA) - 2/5
 The objective of this lecture is to handle missing values appropriately and script visual checks to find errors introduced in data input/output.
-We will also start to view computational optimization techniques, like taking advantage of multiple cores for heavy duty operations (parallel processing).
+We will also start to examine computational optimization techniques, like taking advantage of multiple cores for heavy duty operations.

 __Topics__